-When enlarged, tonsils sometimes interfere with breathing or swallowing, and adenoids may block the nose.
+When enlarged, tonsils sometimes interfere with breathing or swallowing, and adenoids may block the nose or the eustachian tubes that connect the back of the throat to the ears.
 Usually, tonsils and adenoids return to normal size once the infection is over.
 Sometimes they remain enlarged, particularly in children who have had frequent or chronic infections.
 Although extremely rare, cancer sometimes causes enlarged tonsils or adenoids in children.

 Enlarged tonsils and adenoids are considered a problem when they cause more serious problems such as the following:

 To determine whether the cause is an infection, doctors determine how many episodes of sore throat children have had during the past 1 to 3 years.
 This information is more helpful than the size of the tonsils alone.
 Very large tonsils may be normal, and chronically infected tonsils may be normal-sized.

 Tonsillectomy and adenoidectomy do not seem to decrease the frequency or severity of colds or cough.

 Tonsillectomy and adenoidectomy are often done on an outpatient basis.
 These operations should be done at least 2 weeks after any infection has cleared.
 The surgical complication rate is low, but postoperative pain and difficulty swallowing caused by tonsillectomy may last up to 2 weeks.
 Children recover from adenoidectomy in 2 to 3 days.
 Bleeding resulting from tonsillectomy is a less common complication but may occur within 24 hours after surgery or 7 days after surgery.
 Bleeding after surgery may be serious or even life-threatening in children.
 Children who have bleeding should go to the hospital or doctor's office.

 Last full review/revision June 2014 by Udayan K. Shah, MD